mienaikoe/ziyu/Chapters/1-2-Chapter2.md

 I sat up on my bed and quietly snuck toward the door to see who it was.

-_Jesse?
+_Jathi?
 Delivering a message now?
 What could he possibly want?_

 I cracked the door to talk to him, but before I could say anything he unleashed a flurry of desperate words.